Closed until Saturday, Schedule a callback

 What if we don't die but move into full-time care?

-As far as equity release is concerned, moving into full-time care is treated the same as if you die.
-If just one partner moves into full-time care, then the other can continue living in the home until they die or move into full-time care.
+If just one applicant moves into full-time care, then the other can continue living in the home until they pass away or move into full-time care.

 One alternative is to arrange for care in your home.
 This doesn't affect an equity release plan at all.
 In fact, many people take out equity release with the intention of using it to pay for long-term care at home.